port949/doorways/site/content/blog/kitchen-design-mistakes.md

 If you’re interested in learning more I would encourage you to hop on the waiting list: click here to sign up for free.

 Do you have any kitchen remodeling advice to share with our community?

-If so, please sign up below to join in on the conversation with other homeowners just like you!
+If so, please leave a comment below to join in on the conversation with other homeowners just like you!